MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Audification

 It is more or less the direct translation of data into sounds and is applicable only for structured data sources eg time/space etc.
-<a href="http://www.sonifyer.org/sound/erdbewegung/" target="_blank">Figure Source</a>.

 <figure align="middle">
 <audio controls>
   <source src="/assets/sounds/SHB-S12.3.mp3" type="audio/wav" volume="0.2">
   Your browser does not support the audio element.
 </audio>
-  <figcaption>Example S12.3: Earthquake</figcaption>
+  <figcaption><a href="http://www.sonifyer.org/sound/erdbewegung/" target="_blank">Example S12.3: Earthquake</a></figcaption>
 </figure>

 ## Earcon
-It can be defined as structured sounds that serve as index for abstract messages
+It can be defined as structured sounds that serve as index for abstract messages.

 <figure align="middle">
 <audio controls>